 Hydrosilanes are useful compounds for the production of a variety of organosilicon compounds through hydrosilylation of alkenes or dehydrocoupling reactions.^[1] They also promote, in mild conditions, the reduction of functional groups such as esters^[2] or amides^[3] with high selectivity.
-In comparison with apolar dihydrogen, the more reductant couple $E^0(Si(OEt){4(l)}/SiH{4(g)}(-0.51 \text{ V}))$ vs. NHE) and the polarized and weaker Si-H bond (BDE{Si-H} = 95 kcal.mol-1 < $BDE{H-H} = 104 \text{ kcal.mol}^{-1}$) offer some thermodynamic and kinetic advantages^[4] relevant for the reduction of oxygenated chemical feedstocks that will replace oil in the long run (lignin, plastics and CO2).^[5] Because classical routes for the production of hydrosilanes are energy demanding, [1b, 6] alternative catalytic syntheses that would transform Si-X (X = halides, alkoxides) precursors into Si-H groups are appealing.
-This endeavor has motivated the recent elaboration of the first catalytic hydrogenolysis routes to hydrosilanes: in the presence of a suitable base, able to facilitate the thermodynamics of the reaction, Si-X bonds (X = OTf, I, Br, Cl) in halosilanes were successfully reduced to Si-H bonds.
+In comparison with apolar dihydrogen, the more reducing redox couple $E^{0}(Si(OEt){4(l)}/SiH{4(g)})$ (-0.51 V vs. NHE) and the polarized and weaker Si-H bond (BDE{Si-H} = 95 kcal.mol-1 < $BDE{H-H} = 104 \text{ kcal.mol}^{-1}$) offer some thermodynamic and kinetic advantages^[4] relevant for the reduction of oxygenated chemical feedstocks (lignin, plastics and CO2) to chemical fuels and value-added products .^[5] Because classical routes for the production of hydrosilanes are energy demanding,^[1b, 6] alternative catalytic syntheses that transform Si-X (X = halides, alkoxides) precursors into Si-H groups are appealing.
+This endeavor has motivated the recent development of catalytic hydrogenolysis routes to hydrosilanes: in the presence of a suitable base, able to facilitate the thermodynamics of the reaction, Si-X bonds (X = OTf, I, Br, Cl) were successfully reduced to Si-H bonds.
 Yet, the catalysts reported so far by the groups of Shimada, Schneider and Cantat,^[7] all use catalytic systems based on molecular complexes of noble metals (Ir, Ru) (Scheme 1, top).
 To improve the sustainability of this reaction and gain fundamental insights into the generation of hydrosilanes, we have sought to unlock the first metal-free catalytic reduction Si-X into Si-H bonds under H2.
-Using boranes as catalysts, hydrosilanes (Me3SiH, Et3SiH, Ph3SiH and iPr2SiH2) were generated in yields up to 91 %, in the presence of an amine base.
+Using boranes as catalysts, hydrosilanes (Me3SiH, Et3SiH, Ph3SiH and ^{i}Pr2SiH2) were generated in yields up to 91 %, in the presence of an amine base.

 Scheme 1.
-Examples of catalytic routes that convert silyl halides and triflates into hydrosilanes with H_2 as hydride source.
+Examples of catalytic routes that convert silyl halides and triflates into hydrosilanes with H2 as hydride source.

-Mechanistic investigations derived from the iridium and ruthenium catalyzed hydrogenolysis of Si-X bonds have shown that the generation of a metal hydride from H2 is key to yield a hydrosilane by hydride transfer to the silicon atom.^[7c-e] To perform this deed without a metal, we have sought to use borohydrides as hydrogen transfer reagents.
-Indeed, borohydrides are known to convert halosilanes into hydrosilanes, as reported by the groups of Klejnot or Nakazawa for instance, who highlighted the stoichiometric reduction of chlorosilanes into hydrosilanes with lithium or sodium borohydride.^[8] Moreover, borohydride species can be generated from H2 using Frustrated Lewis Pairs (FLP) chemistry as demonstrated by Stephan and others if an appropriate Lewis base is present.^[9] The catalytic hydrogenation of organic functionalities using FLPs has been reported for alkynes,^[10] alkenes,^[11] ketones,^[12] silyl enol ethers,^[13] anilines,^[14] imines,^[15] enamines,^[16] amides,^[17] aza-Morita-Baylis-Hillman adducts,^[18] and esters.^[19] In the case of silvl halides and pseudohalides, a nitrogen base is necessary to be present in stoichiometric amount since the reaction is otherwise endergonic.^{[7c-} ^{e]} Interestingly, the group of Rieger reported on the H2 cleavage with B/N Frustrated Lewis Pairs (amines and perfluorinated triarylboranes).^[20] The group of O'Hare later demonstrated that the generated borohydride is efficient in the reduction of CO2.^[21] This result prompted us to consider aryl boranes as catalysts for the hydrogenolysis of Si-X into Si-H bonds, together with stoichiometric amount of nitrogen bases, effectively forming an FLP system in solution.
+Mechanistic investigations derived from the iridium and ruthenium catalyzed hydrogenolysis of Si-X bonds have shown that the generation of a metal hydride from H2 is key to yield a hydrosilane by hydride transfer to the silicon atom.^[7c-e] To perform this transformation without a metal, we have sought to use borohydrides as hydrogen transfer reagents.
+Indeed, borohydrides are known to convert halosilanes into hydrosilanes, as reported by the groups of Klejnot or Nakazawa for instance, who highlighted the stoichiometric reduction of chlorosilanes into hydrosilanes with lithium or sodium borohydride.^[8] Moreover, borohydride species can be generated from H2 using Frustrated Lewis Pairs (FLP) chemistry as demonstrated by Stephan and others if an appropriate Lewis base is present.^[9] The catalytic hydrogenation of organic functionalities using FLPs has been reported for alkynes,^[10] alkenes,^[11] ketones,^[12] silyl enol ethers,^[13] anilines,^[14] imines,^[15] enamines,^[16] amides,^[17] aza-Morita-Baylis-Hillman adducts,^[18] esters,^[19] and recently for the hydrodehalogenation of benzylhalides.^[20] In the case of silyl halides and pseudohalides, the presence of a stoichiometric quantity of a nitrogen base is necessary since the reaction is otherwise endergonic.^[7c-e] Interestingly, the group of Rieger reported the cleavage of H2 with B/N Frustrated Lewis Pairs (amines and perfluorinated triarylboranes).^[21] The group of O'Hare later demonstrated that the generated borohydride is capable of reducing CO2.^[22] This result prompted us to consider aryl boranes as catalysts for the hydrogenolysis of Si-X into Si-H bonds, together with a stoichiometric amount of nitrogen bases, effectively forming an FLP system in solution.